 - Pending Community Values Committee (CVC) investigation

 - Y = Extended Course.
 Y should be for a course approved to extend beyond one term.
 This code is rarely applicable.
-Contact Academic Services for more information.
+Contact the Ross Registrar's Office for more information.

 Please note that I and NR codes will lapse to a failing grade if a grade change is not entered within four weeks of the end of the term.
 Grade changes are submitted via Wolverine Access.
 With permission of the instructor, the lapsed fail grade can still be changed if the instructor has agreed to a delayed course completion timeline.
 Again, the "I" grade remains.

 Questions?
-If you feel you have a unique situation, or are not sure which code to use, please contact Academic Services before entering your grades.
+If you feel you have a unique situation, or are not sure which code to use, please contact the Ross Registrar's Office before entering your grades.